U.S. appeals court rules two murderers with COVID-19 can be executed in Trump's final week

-TERRE HAUTE, Indiana (Reuters) - A U.S. appeals court ordered that the last two scheduled federal executions under President Donald Trump’s outgoing administration could proceed on Thursday and Friday, overturning a stay from a lower court delaying them until March to allow the two condemned men to recover from COVID-19.
+TERRE HAUTE, Ind.
+(Reuters) - A U.S. appeals court ordered that the last two scheduled federal executions of President Donald Trump’s administration could proceed on Thursday and Friday, overturning a lower court’s suspension until March to allow the condemned men to recover from COVID-19.

-The U.S. Department of Justice announced last month that Corey Johnson, 52, and Dustin Higgs, 48, had been diagnosed with COVID-19 but that it would proceed with their executions set for Thursday and Friday.
+The U.S. Department of Justice announced last month that Corey Johnson, 52, and Dustin Higgs, 48, had been diagnosed with COVID-19 but that it would proceed with their executions.
 Both men, convicted in separate murders, are being held on death row at a federal prison in Terre Haute, Indiana.

+A split panel of judges on the U.S. Court of Appeals for the District of Columbia Circuit overturned Chutkan’s stay by 2-1.

+“The Eighth Amendment ‘does not guarantee a prisoner a painless death — something that, of course, isn’t guaranteed to many people’,” said the opinion, citing Supreme Court precedent.

-A split panel of judges at U.S. Court of Appeals for the District of Columbia Circuit overturned Chutkan’s stay by a 2-1 vote overnight on Wednesday.
-Lawyers for the two men asked the appeals court to reconsider the ruling by filing a petition on Thursday morning seeking a so-called rehearing en banc.
+Lawyers for the two men asked the appeals court to reconsider the ruling by filing a petition on Thursday morning seeking a so-called rehearing en banc, but the court later denied that request.
+The lawyers then asked the court to nonetheless pause the execution to allow them to appeal to the Supreme Court, whose conservative majority has summarily allowed Trump’s previous executions to proceed.

 “We will ask the full court to step in to reinstate the stay, but it is time for the government to stop carrying out super-spreader executions,” Shawn Nolan, a federal defender representing Higgs, said in a statement.

-Trump, a Republican and a long-standing advocate of capital punishment, oversaw the resumption of federal executions last summer after a 17-year hiatus as the novel coronavirus continued to spread.
-Death row inmates, at least two of their lawyers and multiple prison and execution staff have since become ill with COVID-19.
+Trump, a Republican and a long-standing advocate of capital punishment, oversaw the resumption of federal executions last summer after a 17-year hiatus as the coronavirus spread.
+Death row inmates, at least two of their lawyers, other prison inmates and multiple prison and execution staff have since become ill with COVID-19.

 President-elect Joe Biden, a Democrat, will be inaugurated next Wednesday, and says he will seek to abolish the death penalty.